ChristophHornung/AiPullRequestAssistor/README.md

 ## Usage
 ### Azure Devops Pipeline
 Inside the pipline add a powershell taks to download and execute the assistor.

+Prerequisites:
-Add a secret to the pipline called 'OpenAiApiKey' with the api key to the openAi API.
+- Add a secret to the pipline called 'OpenAiApiKey' with the api key to the openAi API.
+- The project collection build service for the pipeline needs the permission to comment on PRs.

 On windows:
 ```yaml